-- Primary Object Hierarchy [page 9]
+- Primary Object Hierarchy

-- How Integrating Objects Relate to the Hierarchy [page 10]
+- How Integrating Objects Relate to the Hierarchy

-- Process Support Objects [page 11]
+- Process Support Objects

-- Deployment Relationships [page 11]
+- Deployment Relationships

-- Putting It All Together [page 13]
+- Putting It All Together

 NOTE Terms used throughout this documentation may have slightly different meanings depending on the context.
 For example, the terms project, environment, and application have specific meanings in each of the products that participate in the Serena Release Manager suite.
-Please see the Glossary [page 75] for more complete contextual information.
+Please see "Glossary" on page 77 for more complete contextual information.